This topic contains a collection of best practices to consider when starting to develop user interfaces for Open edX.

 Open edX is used by learners all over the world, and so it is critical that all new functionality can be localized.
 This means that every string in an application should be marked for translation, as well as ensuring that all new user interfaces will switch to right-to-left mode when the language requires it.

-You can learn more about internationalization in the section edX Internationalization.
+You can learn more about internationalization in the section Writing Code for Internationalization.